One day this week we were served a special salad. Macroni Salad.

 their tentacles closing in on everybody first me and then my unfortunate

-.
+friend.
 And then say to their less fortunate friends "Hey!
 Those fresh,

 nicely dressed humans tasted well.
 Real Good.
 Burrp.
 Burrp"